Muraena augusti

-Muraena augusti is a moray eel found north of the eastern Central Atlantic ocean.
+Muraena augusti is a moray eel found on the eastern Atlantic ocean on waters surrounding the archipelagos of the Azores, Madeira, the Canary Islands and Cape Verde (collectively known as Macaronesia).
 It was described by Johann Jakob Kaup in 1856, originally under the genus Thyrsoidea.
 It is non-migratory, and dwells at a depth range of 0 to 250 m, most often at around 0 to 50 m.